DaleOrders/AWS-Study-Notes/README.md

 **On-Demand**: Unknown or unpredictable load on a table.
 This is also good for as little admin overhead as possible.
-Pay a price per million Read or Write units.
+Pay a price per million Read and Write units.
 This is as much as 5 times the price as provisioned.

 **Provisioned**: RCU and WCU set on a per table basis.

 Every operation consumes at least 1 RCU/WCU

 1 RCU = 1 x 4KB read operation per second.
-This rounds up.
+This rounds up to at least RCU.
 1 WCU = 1 x 1KB write operation per second.

 Every single table has a WCU and RCU burst pool.
-This is 500 seconds of RCU or WCU as set by the table.
+This is 300 seconds of RCU or WCU as set by the table.
+Try to not rely on this too much as once depleted you have to increase capacity.

 #### 1.18.2.2.
 Query